 A software-based decision-making tool that helps humanitarian actors design rapid, evidence-based and context-specific hygiene programs

-Find formative research tools, learning modules and practitioner resource guides
+Find rapid assessment tools, learning modules and practitioner resource guides

 Handwashing with soap can reduce diarrhoeal diseases by 48% and reduce the spread of outbreak-related diseases.
 In the aftermath of an emergency, about 40% of all deaths are due to diarrhoea – handwashing has the potential to make a lifesaving difference.